-It's inappropriate to call Afghani women by their names.
+It's inappropriate to call Afghan women by their names.
 These women want to change that

 The movement began in Herat, a town in western Afghanistan.
 Thanks to wider access to the internet in the country, it quickly spread.

 "To be called by our name is a basic right of identity," activist Tahmina Arian told CNN.
-"And it has not yet been given to Afghani women."
+"And it has not yet been given to Afghan women."

 The goal of the campaign is simple: Challenge men in Afghanistan to publicly say their mother, sister, or wife's name.
 Encourage women to reclaim their names, so they aren't just reduced to their relationships with men in their families.